ktorio/ktor-documentation/topics/server-oauth2-flows.md

 session.
 </link-summary>

-Ktor provides two typed OAuth 2.0 flows as part of the [type-safe authentication API](server-typed-auth.md):
+Ktor provides two typed OAuth 2.0 flows as part of the [type-safe authentication scheme API](server-typed-auth.md):

 * `oauth2Session` signs the user in, stores a session, and gives you a scheme for protecting your application routes.
 Use this one unless you have a reason not to.